Introduction to Geography

 This broad focus makes geography a challenging and exciting discipline.
 Geography intersects with many other disciplines across the natural and social sciences, engineering, and the humanities.
 For example, biogeography intersects with biology; political geography intersects with political science.

 One hallmark of geography is place-based inquiry.
 Geographers recognize that natural and social conditions are often unique to a specific region.
 In order to better understand a place's unique or unusual characteristics, geographers often perform field research, meaning that they go to a place and observe the natural and social conditions in that place.
 The place need not be remote.
 You can conduct field research simply by observing the place that you live in.

 Geography today is a vibrant academic and professional discipline.

 Geographers today work in a wide range of settings, including research, government, technology companies, and non-profits.
-Some specific examples can be found on the Geography Department's Careers and Internships page.
+Some specific examples can be found on the Geography Department's What Geographers Do page.
 Please scan this page to get a sense of the breadth of options available to geographers.

 Reading Assignment: "MapQuest: Office of the Geographer Makes Information Visual"

 The United States Department of State is responsible for managing international relations.
 It contains an Office of the Geographer that provides a range of geographic services in support of the State Department's international relations mission.
 To learn more about what the Office of the Geographer does, please read the article "MapQuest: Office of the Geographer Makes Information Visual."
-The article begins on page 30 of the March 2009 State Magazine.
+The article is on pages 30-33 of the March 2009 State Magazine.